tmivanus/Springboard/Capstone_01/README.md

 - datos_ambulatorios_2012_new.

-"01_data_outpatient_years" code file organize the newly created five csv files into python pandas dataframes, which are then saved in the "data" directory as the following csv files.
+"01_data_outpatient_years" code file organize the newly created five csv files into python pandas dataframes, which are then saved in the "data" directory as the following csv files (please, check the "data" directory):
-Please, check the "data" directory.
-The reader may wish to see step-by-step what tasks are being performed by opening "01_optional_data_outpatient_year_details code file" and choosing a year in the second cell.
 - data_outpatient_2008.
 - data_outpatient_2009.
 - data_outpatient_2010.
 - data_outpatient_2011.
 - data_outpatient_2012.

+"01_optional_data_outpatient_year_details" code file is optional in case the reader wish to see the tasks that are being performed in "01_data_outpatient_years" code file step-by-step (just choose a year in the second cell).
+Otherwise, skip it.

 "02_mean_outpatient_costs_usd" code file deals with the "costos_promedios_ambulatorios" csv file, organizing it into a python pandas dataframe and saving it in the "data" directory as